onatzgn/tourist-demand-forecast/README.md

+This is a small side data project inspired by TravelGuideApp, a travel and discovery app.
+The goal is to simulate user visits to historical landmarks and build a forecasting pipeline that estimates weekly demand per location using behavioral, seasonal, weather, pricing, and event-related features.

-Forecast tourist demand for historical landmarks using synthetic behavior, seasonality, weather, ticket pricing, and event effects.
-The pipeline generates raw travel data, builds weekly city-landmark features, trains forecasting models, compares baseline vs machine learning vs time-series forecasts, and produces metrics and plots.
+The project includes a synthetic dataset generator, basic data processing steps, SQL based analysis, and a few forecasting approaches.
+It was initially developed as part of an internal analysis for exploring B2B use cases and demand patterns across different cities and seasons.
+The pipeline generates raw travel data, builds weekly city–landmark features, trains multiple forecasting models, and compares baseline, machine learning, and time-series approaches.

+All data in the project is synthetic and generated locally so the full pipeline can be reproduced without external dependencies.

 Outputs include raw CSV files, a SQLite database, processed weekly features, a trained model bundle, test predictions, city and landmark metric breakdowns, and actual-vs-predicted charts in `reports/figures`.
 Metrics are MAE, RMSE, and MAPE (with low-count protection to limit instability when denominators are near zero).